Rayshard Brooks’ funeral held at King’s former church

 An afternoon bail hearing for Rolfe that would have conflicted with the funeral was canceled by a judge.
 Under the law, crime victims and their families are entitled to be heard at such proceedings.

-Meanwhile, a new poll that finds nearly all Americans favor at least some change to the nation’s criminal justice system, and they overwhelmingly want to see clear standards on when police officers may use force and consequences for those who cross the line.
+that finds nearly all Americans favor at least some change to the nation’s criminal justice system, and they overwhelmingly want to see clear standards on when police officers may use force and consequences for those who cross the line.

 The poll from The Associated Press-NORC Center for Public Affairs Research said 29% think the criminal justice system needs “a complete overhaul,” 40% say it needs “major changes,” and 25% say it needs “minor changes.”
 Just 5% believe no changes are necessary.